What's the Difference Between a Prospect and a Lead?

 The difference is bigger than you think.

-Many people are unsure about the difference between a lead and a prospect.
+Do you know the difference between a prospect and a lead?

 In sales, a lead is a person or company that has shown some level of interest in a product or service.